superorc/my-scripts/README.md

-Compact all VHDX files in dir
-tested on Windows8.1 and Server2012
+compact_vhdx.bat - Compact all VHDX files in dir, tested on Windows8.1 and Server2012